pdoehle/swc-notes/ecology_r_man_vis.md

 * Each column has a `species_id`, and since we didn't specify anything for rows, `facet_wrap()` automatically filled out rows by wrapping once there was no space left.

-* Let's add more detail to this plot by designated the difference between male and female counts.
+* Let's add more detail to this plot by designating the difference between male and female counts.

 ```r
 yearly_sex_counts <- surveys_complete %>%